 Your living is determined not so much by what life brings to you as by the attitude you bring to life; not so much by what happens to you as by the way your mind looks at what happens. – Khalil Gibran

-- large, well established, publishing houses will know the market well, and will have the right professional team and expertise in place to deliver your work from manuscript to book in very good shape to the ‘wider world’
+- Large, and/or well established publishing houses will know the market well, and will have the right professional team and expertise in place to deliver your work from manuscript to book in very good shape to the ‘wider world’

-- a publishing house who believes your work is viable to print will pay you a retainer and/or a royalties advancement – be wary of those who charge you a fee to publish
+- A publishing house who believes your work is viable to print will contract with you and pay you a retainer and/or a royalties advancement – be wary of those who charge you a fee to publish your work

-- ensure you read and correct your work again and again before you submit it to a publisher – the closer your work is to a viable end product, the better and more appealing to a publisher who will, no doubt, have hundreds of manuscripts to plough through to accept or reject based on ‘first appearances’
+- Ensure you read and correct your work again and again before you submit it to a publisher (or self publish) – the closer your work is to a viable end product, the better and more appealing to a publisher who will, no doubt, have hundreds of manuscripts to plough through to accept or reject based on ‘first appearances’

 My leap of faith has brought many challenges but also many pleasant surprises and, as my publishing journey continues to unfold, I am sure there will be many interesting and exciting encounters, learning curves and revelations yet to transpire.